yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_compute_instance_group.html.markdown

 * `load_balancer_state` - Information about which entities can be attached to this load balancer.
 The structure is documented below.

+* `application_load_balancer_state` - Information about which entities can be attached to this application load balancer.
+The structure is documented below.

 * `created_at` - The instance group creation timestamp.

 * `variables` - A set of key/value  variables pairs to assign to the instance group.